 - You need to be a resident of Canada

-- You can't own a home at any time in the year the account is opened or during the previous four calendar years
+- You or your spouse can't own a home in which you lived, at any time in the year the account is opened or during the previous four calendar years.

 Wondering how this new account stacks up with the TFSA and RRSP?
 The Tax-Free First Home Savings Account in Canada is the best of both worlds.

-Like your TFSA, your money will compound and grow tax-free until you hit the $40k threshold.
+Like your TFSA, the maximum contribution of $40,000 (life-time contribution limit) or ($8,000 per annum) will compound and grow tax-free.
 But unlike the TFSA, you don't have the same flexibility for how you will use your savings.
-The Tax-Free First Home Savings Account has to be devoted to the purchase of your first home.
-If you choose not to purchase a home within 15 years of opening the account, you can transfer the savings you have built up in the account into your RRSP.
+The FHSA has to be devoted to the purchase of your first home.
+Any withdrawals not related to buying a home, will not meet the criteria of a qualifying withdrawal, and therefore will be taxed.

-Right now, you can invest up to $35,000 of your RRSP towards a new home (called the Home Buyer's Plan).
+Right now, you can withdraw up to $35,000 of your RRSP towards a new home (also called the Home Buyer's Plan) tax free.
 The catch is that with the RRSP, you have to pay that money back within 15 years.
-With the Tax-Free First Home Savings Account, you won't need to replace those funds.
+With the FHSA, you won't need to replace those funds.